ray-project/ray/doc/source/cluster/running-applications/job-submission/index.md

 Once you have deployed a Ray cluster (on [VMs](vm-cluster-quick-start) or [Kubernetes](kuberay-quickstart)), you are ready to run a Ray application!

-The recommended way to run a Ray application on a Ray Cluster is to use the *Ray Jobs API*.
+The recommended way to run a job on a Ray cluster is to use the *Ray Jobs API*, which consists of a CLI tool, Python SDK, and a REST API.

 The Ray Jobs API allows you to submit locally developed applications to a remote Ray Cluster for execution.
 It simplifies the experience of packaging, deploying, and managing a Ray application.